rpthms/ansible-debian-server/README.md

 # ansible-server-debian
 Ansible Playbook to deploy a Debian Server

-This playbook was made to easily set up a VPN server within minutes.
-Roles can always be added and removed to change this playbook to suit your needs.
+This playbook was initially created to easily set up a VPN server within minutes.
+I've added a few more roles to this playbook since then.
+You can modify your site.yml file and select the roles which suit your needs.

 This playbook currently includes the following roles:
 - apt: Install core packages
 - system-config: Set up core config files in /etc
 - networking: Configure systemd-networkd and enabling IP forwarding
-- nftables: Set up a basic nftables ruleset
+- nftables: Set up a basic nftables ruleset and allow other roles to create firewall rules.
 - unattended-upgrades: Automate security upgrades
 - postfix: Set up a send-only Postfix SMTP server to receive notifications from the server
 - openvpn: Set up the OpenVPN server and configure firewall rules
 - rsyslog: Set up a remote syslog server
 - user-config: Local user configurations.
 This role has beek kept empty for you to fill it with your user configurations.
+- nginx: Setup an HTTP server
 - znc: Setup an IRC bounder via ZNC

 # Configure the playbook